Refugees return to Syria from Lebanon in Hezbollah-mediated deal

 The group of refugees returned on Wednesday as part of a local deal, not a broader agreement.
 Politicians are deeply divided over whether Lebanon should work directly with the Syrian government over the return of refugees, which Hezbollah and its allies advocate.

-Other parties and officials, including Lebanese Prime Minister Saad al-Hariri, are strongly opposed, questioning the safety of the refugees once they return to Syria.
-The premiere has called for setting up secure areas on the Syrian side of the border to which refugees could voluntarily return under United Nations supervision.
+Others, including Lebanese Prime Minister Saad al-Hariri, are strongly opposed, questioning the safety of the refugees once they return.
+Hariri has called for secure areas to be set up on the Syrian side of the border to which refugees could voluntarily return under United Nations supervision.

-In a televised speech on Tuesday, Hezbollah leader Sayyed Hassan Nasrallah warned that time was running out for Syrian militants along the border near Arsal to reach reconciliation deals with Syrian authorities.
+In a televised speech on Tuesday, Hezbollah leader Sayyed Hassan Nasrallah warned that time was running out for Syrian militants along the border near Arsal to reach deals with Syrian authorities.

 "It's high time to end the threat of militant groups in Arsal and little time is left to reach certain reconciliation deals," Nasrallah said.
 "There are terrorists and planners of attacks in Arsal and this needs a solution."